minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-token.md

 ### Requesting owner verification

-To tighten the binding between user and test result, ownership verification should be performed when a result will be issued outside a supervised context.
+To tighten the binding between user and test result, ownership verification should be performed.
 The server should issue a verification code to the user by ways of sms, phone or e-mail and should return a response that prompts the CoronaCheck app to ask for this validation number.

 To prompt the response, use HTTP response code: 401